 Welcome to the European Center for Forest fires (ECFF)

-Large scale forest fires or “MegaFires” recorded the recent years in global basis have been strongly correlated with climate change, with devastating impacts on the affected population, the critical infrastructures and the environment.
+Large scale forest fires or “MegaFires” recorded the recent years in global basis have been strongly correlated with climate change, having devastating impacts on the affected population, the critical infrastructures and the environment.

 ECFF mainly focuses on issues related to health impacts of the produced smoke in forest fires.
-This includes exposure assessment of general population and the fire-fighters, as well as of people with increased vulnerability e.g. the elderly, children, people with disabilities etc. Protection and safety of population in case of forest fires in terms of air quality monitoring, by using state-of-the art analytical methods, as well as through effective personal protective equipment is also a priority issue for the Center.
+This includes exposure assessment for the general population and the fire-fighters, as well as for people with increased vulnerability such as the elderly, children, people with disabilities etc. Protection and inclusive safety of population in case of forest fires is one of the priorities of the Center; air quality monitoring and assessment of hazardous environment by using state-of-the art analytical methods; select effective personal protective equipment; update evacuation criteria; provide with good practices and lessons learned.

 ECFF publishes Forest Fire Net (FFNet) a publication that hosts scientific topics relevant to forest fire and smoke issues (Publications).
 It also participates in joint projects with other EUR-OPA Specialized Centers.